hsf-training/analysis-essentials/git/06-ignore.md

 exercises: 0
 questions:
 - "How can I tell Git to ignore files I don't want to track?"
-objectives:
+---
+# Ignoring Things

+{% objectives "Learning Objectives" %}
 - "Configure Git to ignore specific files."
 - "Explain why ignoring files can be useful."
----
-# Ignoring Things
+{% endobjectives %}

 What if we have files that we do not want Git to track for us, like backup files created by our editor